MarcusHoltz/marcusholtz.github.io/_posts/2025-10-21-unlimited-email-forwarding-address-aliases-using-cloudflare.md

 - [Cloaked.com](https://www.cloaked.com/plans?vid=019a112e-133e-7c3f-af4f-bc3a7060c66b)
 - [ForwardEmail](https://forwardemail.net/en/self-hosted)

+Those are great, you can even integrate some into [Bitwarden](https://bitwarden.com/blog/add-privacy-and-security-using-email-aliases-with-bitwarden/), infact [PCWorld](https://www.pcworld.com/article/2217318/how-to-get-unlimited-masked-emails-to-keep-your-inbox-secure-and-private.html) has a whole write-up on it.

-For a way to generate forwarding addresses.
-But i'm afraid of the idea of being locked into a company that may one day disappear, and self-hosting to generate forwarding addresses, just doesnt vibe.
+But I'm afraid of the idea of being **locked** into a company that **may** one day **disappear**, and **self-hosting** to generate forwarding addresses, just doesnt *vibe*.

+* * *

 So, I thought - nope, we do this instead: